basecamp/kamal/README.md

 - `MRSK_DESTINATION` - optional: destination, e.g. "staging"
 - `MRSK_ROLE` - optional: role targeted, e.g. "web"

-There are three hooks:
+There are two hooks:

 1. pre-build
 Used for pre-build checks - e.g. there are no uncommitted changes or that CI has passed.

-2. post-deploy and post-rollback
+2. post-deploy - run after a deploy, redeploy or rollback

-These two hooks are also passed a `MRSK_RUNTIME` env variable.
+This hook is also passed a `MRSK_RUNTIME` env variable.

 This could be used to broadcast a deployment message, or register the new version with an APM.